Claiming new style ESA

 If the DWP refuse your claim

-The DWP should tell you why your claim was unsuccessful.
+The DWP should tell you why your claim was refused.
 If you think the decision is wrong, you can challenge the decision.